Yesterday it was a great pleasure to meet Dean Jennifer Collins to discuss my Endowed Scholarship.

 I made this gift to thank the school for teaching me the subjects and skills I needed to become a trial attorney.

-I am hoping that this encourages our local college students to attend SMU Law School and other alumni to contribute.
+I am hoping that this enables our local college students to attend SMU Law School and encourages other alumni to contribute.

 As I walked around yesterday it was hard to believe that I received my degree almost 40 years ago.

 I had forgotten how attractive the quadrangle is.
 This is one of the buildings where I studied torts (civil wrongs), trial procedure, evidence, constitutional law, and other legal subjects.

 SMU Law School does an excellent job teaching its students.
 Many students in my class have become prominent lawyers, politicians, and business executives.
 My Moot Court instructor is the governor of Florida.
 I attended classes with the owner of one of the largest hotel chains in the world and the CEO of State Farm.
 Another was the mother of quarterback Drew Brees who was a well known attorney in Austin before her death.

 When I started in 1976, very few scholarships existed and there is still a severe shortage.
 I took a part-time job to help my parents pay the hefty tuition, fees, books and other expenses.
 They both worked and came from modest means.
 Later I worked for attorneys and a government agency in downtown Dallas to earn some money and further my legal education.